On this page

 App Visibility does apply in other cases, except when your app set the SubApp to be Client Hidden which will hide the SubApp for the Client group.

-When a SubApp's record is created through the Main App, a relationship is established automatically from the Main App's record to the SubApp's record but this relationship is not visible to the Automated Action.
+When a SubApp's record is created through the Main App, a parent-child relationship is established automatically between the Main App's record and the SubApp's record but this relationship is not visible to the Automated Action.
 App Developers should consider using a lookup field to create a direct relationship from the SubApp's record to the Main App's record and utilize the Automated Action to update the Main App's record when needed.
-App Developers may use a lookup field name exactly as the Main App's name to silently assign the Main App's record ID as the field value when creating a SubApp's record through the Main App.
+App Developers may use a lookup field with name exactly as the Main App's name to silently assign the Main App's record ID as the field value when creating a SubApp's record through the Main App.